pyx-project/pyx/manual/color.rst

 ===============

 The color module provides a class :class:`gradient` for continous transitions between colors.
 A list of named gradients is available in appendix :ref:`gradientname`.

+Note that all predefined non-gray gradients are defined in the RGB color space, except for `gradient.Rainbow`, `gradient.ReverseRainbow`, `gradient.Hue`, and `gradient.ReverseHue`, which are naturally defined in the HSB color space.
+Converted RGB and CMYK versions of these latter gradients are also defined under the names `rgbgradient.Rainbow` and `cmykgradient.Rainbow`, etc.

 .. class:: gradient(min=0, max=1)